Table of contents

 - Swipe left or right to sort through your uploaded cards or select a dedicated “travel card” for TFL.

 Is Samsung Pay safe?

-Every card uploaded to Samsung Pay is also protected by tokenization, this means that your real card number is represented by an ever-changing series of figures, so no purchase ever uses the same information, meaning even if fraudsters got a hold of your purchase data, the card number used will have changed multiple times since then.
-Samsung Pay uses the Knox system to implement these security measures, the same platform trusted by the UK government for their own digital security.
+Every card uploaded to Samsung Pay is also protected by tokenisation, so your real card number is represented by an ever-changing series of figures.
+As such, no purchase ever uses the same information.
+This means that even if fraudsters got a hold of your purchase data, the card number used will have changed multiple times since then.
+Samsung Pay uses the Knox system to implement these security measures.

 Samsung Pay vs Android Pay